JamesLemony/jameslemony.github.io/content/Course Notes/Conjunctions/If Conditional Type 1.md

 > [!NOTE] [[If Conditional Type 1]]’ın, [[If Conditional Type 0]]'dan farkı; Type 0’nun genel olarak gerçekleşen şeyler için kullanılırken Type 1’ın belirli durumlarda olacak olan şeyleri anlatmak için kullanılmasıdır.
 > If you do not use oil, it tastes awful.
 (Genel anlamda, yağ kullanman gerekiyor.)
-> If you do not use oil, it will tase awful.
+> If you do not use oil, it will taste awful.
 (Bu yemeğe yağ koymazsan kötü olur.)
+>
+> If the weather is sunny, I go for a walk.
+(Hava güneşli olduğunda yürüyüşe çıkarım.)
+> If the weather is sunnny, I will go for a walk. (Şu anda hava güneşliyse, yürüyüşe çıkacağım.)
+>
+> If you study hard, you pass the exam.
+(Eğer sıkı çalışırsan sınavı geçersin.)
+> If you study hard, you will pass the exam.
+(Eğer bu sınava sıkı çalışırsan, sınavı geçeceksin.)

 > [!INFO] Bazı durumlarda, Future Tense yerine, bazı geleceğe atıf yapan modal’lar de kullanılabilir.
 > If you drop that glass, it might break.